Martinh-pb/FoodLog/README.md

 # FoodLog
-Food logging app

-IOS and Android App to keep tracking food
+App to keep track of what you eat.